 The tradition of caddies wearing white jumpsuits at Augusta National dates back to when the course opened in 1933.

-Augusta used to employ people from the local community and members insisted on providing them with a white suit to make them look smarter.
+Augusta used to employ people from the local community, and members insisted on providing them with a white suit to make them look smarter.

-Golfers used to be provided with a caddie from Augusta, rather than being able to bring their usual partner.
-This changed in 1983 but club members still wanted the caddies to wear the suits to continue the tradition.
+This changed in 1983, but club members still wanted the caddies to wear the suits to continue the tradition.

 What are the numbers on the suits?

-The name of the caddie’s player is still on the back of the but you will also notice that there is a green number on the white suits.
+The name of the caddie’s player is still on the back of the suit, but you will also notice that there is a green number on the white suits.

 This is the registration number given to the player.
 Number one is saved for the defending champion.
+In 2025, Scottie Scheffler’s caddie Ted Scott will don the number one suit as the American won his second Green Jacket in 2024, winning by four shots from Ludvig Aberg.

 Now have your say

-- NOW READ: What is the cut rule at the Masters?
+NOW READ: What is the cut rule at the Masters?

-- NOW READ: How can YOU play Augusta National?‘
+NOW READ: How can YOU play Augusta National?‘

-- NOW READ: How much does each player earn at the 2024 Masters?
+NOW READ: How much does each player earn at the 2025 Masters?